henryhao1991/PAMC_C_code/README.md

 # PAMC C code

 This is the C version of Precision Annealing Monte Carlo (PAMC) method.
-For more detail on the method, please read __________(paper not ready yet, will update later when it is ready).

-Since the default README.md on Github does not support Latex equations.
+Since the default README.md on Github does not support Latex equations (Or at least I failed to do so).
 Please refer to the README.pdf for explanation of the code.